helium/HIP/0082-helium-mobile-service-provider.md

 ## Drawbacks

-The only drawback of this proposal is related to anti-gaming mechanism.
-In rare cases Hotspot Owners might not get rewarded for the data traffic they provide, when the Subscriber of unlimited plan uses all the rewardable data limited to 30Gb per 30-day billing cycle.
+The only drawback of this proposal is related to the anti-gaming mechanism.
+In rare cases a Hotspot Owners might not get rewarded for the data traffic they provide if the Subscriber of the unlimited plan uses all the rewardable data per the limited 30GB per 30-day billing cycle.

 ## Unresolved Questions